WordPress/gutenberg/docs/extensibility/theme-support.md

 # Theme Support

 By default, blocks provide their styles to enable basic support for blocks in themes without any change.
-Themes can add/override these styles, or they can provide no styles at all, and rely fully on what the theme provides.
+Themes can add/override these styles, or they can provide no styles at all, and rely fully on what the blocks provide.

 Some advanced block features require opt-in support in the theme itself as it's difficult for the block to provide these styles, they may require some architecting of the theme itself, in order to work well.